ADIKURWA/ESP32Marauder/attack.md

 Before executing probe request flood attack on the ESP32 Marauder, you must build a list of available access points and select which access points to target.
 See [scanap](scanap) and [select](select) for more details on how to build a target list.

 Once a proper target list has been built, a probe request flood can be executed.
 The attack can be ended with [`stopscan`](stopscan).
 For more information on probe request attacks, see [Probe Requests](https://blog.spacehuhn.com/probe-request/).

+## rickroll
+You'll just have to find out